EViT: An Eagle Vision Transformer with Bi-Fovea Self-Attention: Introduction

-\begin{itemize} \itemsep{0em} \item Benefiting from biological eagle vision, we propose a novel Bi-Fovea Self-Attention (BFSA).
-It used to simulate the shallow and deep fovea of eagle vision, prompting the network to learn the feature representation of targets from coarse to fine. \item Taking inspiration from neuroscience, we continue the bi-fovea structure design principle of eagle vision, introduce a Bi-Fovea Feedforward Network (BFFN), and design a Bionic Eagle Vision (BEV) block based on the BFSA and BFFN. \item Following the hierarchical design concept, we propose a general and efficient pyramid backbone network family called EViTs.
-In terms of computational efficiency and performance, EViTs show significant competitive advantages compared with other counterparts. \end{itemize}
+\begin{itemize} \itemsep{0em} \item Benefiting from biological vision, {a structural design approach called Bi-Fovea Vision Interaction (BFVI) is derived from the unique physiological and visual characteristics of eagle eyes, which integrates the advantages of both cascade and parallel connections, featuring hierarchical organization and parallel information processing.}

+\item {Based on the BFVI design approach, a novel Bi-Fovea Self-Attention (BFSA) and a Bi-Fovea Feedforward Network (BFFN) are proposed to construct a Bionic Eagle Vision (BEV) block.
+These components are used to simulate the shallow and deep fovea of eagle vision, enabling the network to learn the feature representations of the target from coarse-to-fine.}

+\item Following the hierarchical design concept, {a general and efficient family of pyramid backbone networks called EViTs is developed.
+Experimental results demonstrate that the EViTs perform excellently across various vision tasks and exhibit significant competitive advantages in terms of computational efficiency and scalability.} \end{itemize}

 The remainder of this paper is structured as follows.
-Section~2 summarizes the related work of this paper in biological eagle vision and vision transformer, respectively.
-Section~3 describes the design process of EViTs.
-Section~4 shows the experimental results of EViTs on various vision tasks.
-Section~5 is the conclusion.
+Section~2 summarizes the related work {on} biological eagle vision and vision transformer, respectively.
+Section~3 describes the process of {designing} EViTs.
+Section~4 {presents} the experimental results {produced by the} EViTs {in} various vision tasks.
+Section~5 {presents} the conclusion.